sasikiranE/CSO-231-OperatingSystems/exp3/tutorial.md

 ![](snaps/snap10.png)

-- To see the kernel message buffer.
+- To see the kernel message buffer run `dmesg` in the terminal.
 U will see `Hello world from my sys call` at the end

 ```bash
 dmesg